bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#modules_the-module-object)

 The `Module` object representing the entry script loaded when the Node.js process launched.
-See [“Accessing the main module”](https://nodejs.org/dist/v16.13.1/docs/api/all.html#modules_accessing-the-main-module).
+See ["Accessing the main module”](https://nodejs.org/dist/v16.13.1/docs/api/all.html#modules_accessing-the-main-module).

 In `entry.js` script: